tailscale/tailscale-ui-components/README.md

 # tailscale-ui-components

-Tailscale UI component library used by tailscale/corp/adminhttp/panel and tailscale/tailscale/client/web React projects.
+Tailscale UI component library used by Tailscale web projects.
 Not maintained for external use.

 ## Development Setup